-Regarding Opportunity Site 2, an application for planning permission that includes a substantial retail component and permitted by Meath County Council is presently being considered by An Bord Pleanála on appeal (304121-19).
+Regarding Opportunity Site 2, an application for planning permission that includes a substantial retail component was permitted by Meath County Council and An Bord Pleanála on appeal (304121-19).
 Opportunity site 3 is located to the south of the current retail centre of the town and is a smaller, infill type site fronting the Main Street.